Will Smith Pulls New Runaway Slave Movie out of Georgia Over Restrictive Voting Law

-Will Smith Pulls Production of New Movie 'Emancipation' From Georgia Over New Voting Law
+Will Smith Pulls Production of Movie 'Emancipation' From Georgia Over Controversial Law

-Will Smith's new runaway slave movie Emancipation will no longer be produced in Georgia after the state's Gov. Brian Kemp signed into law a new voting bill that many argue is restrictive to minorities.
-Smith and the film's director, Antoine Fuqua, confirmed the news to Deadline Monday morning, saying they cannot "in good conscience" move forward with production.
-They did not provide any information on where else they might shoot the Apple movie, though Deadline reports Louisiana is a likely landing place.
+In light of Georgia Gov. Brian Kemp signing into a new voting bill into law that many argue is restrictive to minorities, actor Will Smith's new runaway slave movie Emancipation will no longer be produced in the state.
+Smith and the film's director, Antoine Fuqua, confirmed the news to Deadline Monday, stating they cannot "in good conscience" move forward with production.
+They did not provide any information on where else they might shoot the Apple TV+ movie, though Deadline reports Louisiana is a likely landing place.

-The move will cost the production around $15 million, Deadline reports, because of the loss of the lucrative tax rebates that have made Georgia a popular shooting location.
+Deadline reports the move will cost the production around $15 million because of the loss of the lucrative tax rebates that have made Georgia a popular shooting location.
 The filmmakers, film officials in Georgia and Louisiana and Georgia political leaders like Stacey Abrams have been in discussions for weeks about the situation.
 Abrams, along with Tyler Perry, urged Hollywood not to uproot its productions in response to the law's passage.

 In Emancipation, Smith will play Peter, a slave who fled a plantation in Louisiana after whipping within an inch of his life.
 Outwitting and outrunning cold-blooded hunters and the treacherous Louisiana swamps, Peter made it north, where he joined the Union Army.
 The thriller is based on Peter's true story and garnered attention when a photo of his scarred, whipped back — taken during an Army examination — was published by The Independent in May 1863 and later in Harper's Weekly that same year.
 The photo, known as The Scourged Back, reached around the world, helped solidify abolitionists' cause, and prompted many free Black people to join the Union Army.